-The East quadrant is great for a fast and generally low-stress final glide.
+The East Sector is great for a fast and generally low-stress final glide.
 There are many landable fields which are clearly visible, and few hazards.

 Recently, the Hunterstown power plant was commissioned which sits about 5 miles northeast of the town of Gettysburg (look for the three large “smoke” stacks).
 When active, this natural gas-fed power plant has been known to generate powerful thermals, even on very stable/weak days.
 The problem is that this peak demand station is not always running, so it’s uncertain if it will work or not.
 If it does, tighten your harness, hang-on, and enjoy the industrial-strength thermal ride.
 If the station fails to provide needed lift, there are good landing fields nearby (and an easy 30-minute drive from Fairfield).

 Turnpoints 4, 14, 15, 20, 28, 22, 30, 31, 33, 43, 45, 49, 50

 The Southern Sector of the M-ASA task area has two critical airspace features: the Camp David prohibited area (P40) and the Baltimore/Washington SFRA, FRZ and Class B airspace.
 Please study your charts carefully.
 Know the boundaries and respect them.
 While M-ASA maintains a good relationship with the authorities, it is because we respect the heightened awareness they maintain in tracking aircraft in and around P40 and the ADIZ.

 When the President is in residence, a 10 nautical mile TFR is used to protect the airspace around Camp David.
 M-ASA has been granted a waiver for arrivals and departures from W73.
 You will be briefed verbally on exit and entry procedures before each flight when the TFR is in effect.
 Additional procedural information is available in the description of the North Sector.